 “If another member of the church sins against you, go and point out the fault when the two of you are alone.
 If the member listens to you, you have regained that one.
 But if you are not listened to, take one or two others along with you, so that every word may be confirmed by the evidence of two or three witnesses.
 If the member refuses to listen to them, tell it to the church; and if the offender refuses to listen even to the church, let such a one be to you as a Gentile and a tax collector.”
 (Matthew 18:15-17)

 This is simple and it works.
-Jesus knows that when a human being feels that they are in conflict with someone else their first reaction is often to look for sympathy and support from others – so they talk to people who they hope will see things the way they do.
+Jesus knows that when a human being feels that they have a problem with someone else, their first reaction is often to look for sympathy and support from others – so they talk to other people who they hope will see things the way they do.
 This is how conflict starts in a church.
 This is how factions form.
-Jesus said that if you have a problem with someone the very first thing you should do is to talk to that person, and that person alone.
+Jesus said that if you have a problem with someone, the very first thing you should do is to talk to that person, and that person alone.
 If you can’t get a reasonable outcome then take one or two others along and talk to that person again.
 This is treating your fellow church member with respect and love.
 This is treating others the way that you would like to be treated yourself.

 I’m not sure what the reference to the “Gentile and a tax collector” means.
 Jesus’ general guidelines for how to treat Gentiles and sinners is to forgive them, accept them and treat them with respect.

 So, Jesus speaks about “the church” on only three occasions and in two of these he focuses on how members of the church should treat each other:

 - If we have a problem with another member, we should talk to them before talking to anyone else.

 It is worth noting that all of Jesus’ commands are either about loving God or about loving others.
 He doesn’t tell us how to organise ourselves but he does tell us, very clearly, how we are to behave towards each other.
 If we focus on this then it is possible that the organisation and structures will take care of themselves.

 Jesus’ vision for his church